The Society for Historical Archaeology Publications Style Guide

 A. Introduction

-This Style Guide is designed primarily for manuscripts submitted to the journal Historical Archaeology but also pertains to all printed and electronic publications of the society.
+This style guide is designed primarily for manuscripts submitted to the journal Historical Archaeology, but also pertains to all printed and electronic publications of the society.
 All copy using the name, logo, and other copyright material owned by the Society for Historical Archaeology will be processed through and approved by a society editor.

 B. Policies

 The Society for Historical Archaeology publishes the journal Historical Archaeology quarterly.
-The Society for Historical Archaeology (SHA) also issues special publications on historical archaeology, and also publishes Technical Briefs in Historical Archaeology and Historical Archaeology Reviews electronically on the SHA website.
 Subscription to the journal is by membership in the society.
-Original papers published in the journal promote research in historical archaeology and archaeological method and theory as practiced worldwide.
+Original articles published in the journal promote research in historical archaeology and archaeological method and theory as practiced worldwide.
+The editors encourage special-topics issues, collected papers, and thematic issues.
+In addition to original articles, technical briefs, memorials, interviews, and book reviews in historical archaeology are published in the journal.
 Reviews and memorials are solicited by the respective editors for those topics.
-The editors encourage special-topics issues, collected papers, and thematic issues.
-Please note the following important provisos:

 4. Authors, and not the Society for Historical Archaeology, are responsible for manuscript content, including accuracy of quotations and correct citation of all material.